Buying programmatic ads can be an excellent way to quickly grow your company’s list of contacts and create new sales opportunities.

 More than 50% of all digital display ads in the U.S. are purchased programmatically, and the practice is becoming increasingly popular as potential customers spend more time online and on their digital devices.

 Today, programmatic campaigns can be divided into two categories: direct programmatic advertising and real-time bidding (RTB).

 Direct programmatic advertising allows advertisers to purchase a specific number of impressions straight from publishers; the transaction does not involve other ad exchange parties.

-Real-time bidding is an automated process that requires advertisers to bid for an advertisement space, and the banner of the highest bidder is displayed on the publisher’s website.
-Every business must determine their strategic advertising goals and then determine which type of programmatic advertising best suits their campaign objectives.
+Real-time bidding is an automated process that requires advertisers to bid for advertisement space, and the banner of the highest bidder is displayed on the publisher’s website.
+Every business must determine its strategic advertising goals and then determine which type of programmatic advertising best suits its campaign objectives.

 RTB campaigns can benefit from pre-bid solutions that monitor advertising spaces before ad placements are launched.

 Some pre-bid solutions are used to set strict rules for bidding on placements, thus allowing advertisers to pay only for ads delivered to the targeted audience at a time chosen by them.
 Other pre-bid solutions block adverse or contextually unsuited placement of banners, which is used to improve brand safety.

 For example, a company willing to advertise a product containing sugar may not wish to advertise that product together with banners related to the prevention of childhood obesity and tooth decay.

 To avoid the incompatible placement of advertisements, pre-bid solutions may scan pages for content that contain specific words (such as expletives).

 About Programmatic Ad Platforms